Skip to content

 1. Find the role you would like to clone in the role list and click the inline ellipsis.

 2. In the drop down, select ‘Clone’.
-The system will automatically create another role with the same name adding - clone to it so you can differentiate between the two and permissions but will not clone over the users.
+The system will automatically create another role with the same name adding - clone to it (so you can differentiate between the two), and permissions, but will not clone over the users.

 3. Navigate down the list until you find your new copy of the cloned role and click on it to edit its details, permissions, and assigned users.
 The system saves all changes automatically.